CSSZiegler/DisplayOrientation/README.md

 DeviceOrientation
 =======================

-Application to Showcase behavior of form contents on changing device orientation
+Application to Showcase behavior of form contents on changing Display Orientation

 # Purpose
-This application will showcase how the content of the form will adjust when you change the device orientation
+This application will showcase how the content of the form will adjust when you change the Display orientation

 # Supported platforms:
 **Mobile**